Plan Review Checklist

 1. Financial Management

-Is the calculated After-tax Spending in line with the client's budget and expected spending?
+- Are the calculated Base Expense values in line with the client's budget and expected spending?

 2. Insurance & Risk Management

 3. Investment Planning

 4. Retirement Planning

 - Are the target Base Expense values reasonable?

 5. Tax Planning